ErenMcLaren/Automatic_Regression_Line_Plot/README.md

 Please enter your y-values for the raw data >
 ```

 Feel free to make any modifications or use and abuse this code to your liking.
-I encourage you to feel free in copy/pasting the entire thing and using it for your own good.
+Feel free to copy/paste the entire thing and use it for your own good and/or pretend you wrote it.
+Seriously.
+I have no problems with it.

 ## References:
 <li>